ibrahim-humadi/Daz-Misc-Scripts/README.md

   - Deletes currently selected bones.
 * **unParentInPlace.dsa**
   - Unparents the selected nodes "in place"
+* **exportEachFavToObj.dsa**
+  - Exports each favorited morph set to max value individually to a .obj(s). prompts for output directory.

 ## Camera and Render Settings
 * **CopyCameraDimensionsToRenderSettings.dsa**